SeucheAchat9115/Vision3D/README.md

 ## 2. Architectural Decisions for POC
 * **Initial Modality:** Multi-view Vision (extensible to LiDAR/Radar later).
 * **Baseline Model:** BEVFormer.
 * **Lightning Integration:** The PyTorch Lightning module acts strictly as a *container*.
-Hydra recursively instantiates all sub-components (Backbone, Encoder, Head, Loss, Matcher) and passes them into the Lightning module's `__init__`.
+Hydra recursively instantiates all sub-components (Backbone, Encoder, Head, Loss, Matcher), passes them to the model (BEVFormer in the POC) and passes the Model into the Lightning module's `__init__`.
 * **Bounding Box Format:** Standard 10-parameter format: `[x, y, z, w, l, h, sin(theta), cos(theta), vx, vy]`.
-* **Dataloading:** Standard multi-threaded PyTorch `DataLoader` (no complex caching for the POC).
+* **Dataloading:** Standard multi-threaded PyTorch `DataLoader` (no complex caching for the POC), with annotation filtering based on e.g. distance, occlusion, metadata.
 * **Metrics:** Custom, lean reimplementation of essential metrics in pure PyTorch/NumPy to avoid dependency bloat.

 ## 3. Data & Coordinate System Strategy
 * **Coordinate Frame:** Ego-centric.
 All transformations are applied *offline* during dataset conversion.
 * **Images:** Assumed to be pre-undistorted.
-* **Generic Format:** Data is loaded from a custom format consisting of PNGs and a single JSON file per frame.
+* **Generic Format:** Data is loaded from a custom format consisting of PNGs or JPGs and a single JSON file per frame containing all box, calibration & other metadata.
-    * The JSON contains all bounding boxes, camera intrinsics, and a pointer/tag to past frames for temporal attention.
+    * The JSON contains all bounding boxes, camera intrinsics, metadata, and a pointer/tag to past frames for temporal attention.
 * **Dataset Conversion:** NuScenes will be the first supported dataset, handled via an offline standalone conversion script.
+Initially there should also be a dummy dataset with some random pngs and jsons.

 ---